 - glucose-galactose malabsorption.

-If you have not told your doctor about any of the above, tell him/her before you start taking Mirtazapine GH.
+If you have not told your doctor about any of the above, tell them before you start taking Mirtazapine GH.

 Taking other medicines

 Tell your doctor if you are taking any other medicines, including medicines you buy without a prescription from your pharmacy, supermarket or health food shop.